Hydra (genus): Morphology

 Hydra has a tubular, radially symmetric body up to 10 mm long when extended, secured by a simple adhesive foot known as the basal disc.
 Gland cells in the basal disc secrete a sticky fluid that accounts for its adhesive properties.
+Hydra has a body wall made up of the ectoderm and the endoderm, which are separated by an extracellular matrix called the mesoglea.

 At the free end of the body is a mouth opening surrounded by one to twelve thin, mobile tentacles.
 Each tentacle, or cnida (plural: cnidae), is clothed with highly specialised stinging cells called cnidocytes.
 Cnidocytes contain specialized structures called nematocysts, which look like miniature light bulbs with a coiled thread inside.
+The nematocysts are housed within a single epithelial cell together with a sensory and nerve cell.
 At the narrow outer edge of the cnidocyte is a short trigger hair called a cnidocil.
-Upon contact with prey, the contents of the nematocyst are explosively discharged, firing a dart-like thread containing neurotoxins into whatever triggered the release.
+Upon contact with prey, the contents of the nematocyst are explosively discharged due to hydrostatic pressure (the osmotic pressure exceeds a critical threshold), firing a dart-like thread containing neurotoxins into whatever triggered the release.
 This can paralyze the prey, especially if many hundreds of nematocysts are fired.

+In Hydra, different types of nematocysts are distinguished: the desmonemes for prey attachment; the isorhizas with spines in the interior of the nematocyst capsule and the spineless atrichous isorhizas; and the large stenoteles, with a prominent stylet apparatus at the tubule base employed for piercing cuticle structures.

 Hydra has two main body layers, which makes it "diploblastic".
 The layers are separated by mesoglea, a gel-like substance.
 The outer layer is the epidermis, and the inner layer is called the gastrodermis, because it lines the stomach.
 The cells making up these two body layers are relatively simple.
 Hydramacin is a bactericide recently discovered in Hydra; it protects the outer layer against infection.
-A single Hydra is composed of 50,000 to 100,000 cells which consist of three specific stem cell populations that will create many different cell types.
-These stem cells will continually renew themselves in the body column.
+A single Hydra is composed of 50,000 to 100,000 cells which consist of three specific stem cell populations that create many different cell types.
+These stem cells continually renew themselves in the body column.
 Hydras have two significant structures on their body: the "head" and the "foot".
-When a Hydra is cut in half, each half will regenerate and form into a small Hydra; the "head" will regenerate a "foot" and the "foot" will regenerate a "head".
-If the Hydra is sliced into many segments then the middle slices will form both a "head" and a "foot".
+When a Hydra is cut in half, each half regenerates and forms into a small Hydra; the "head" regenerates a "foot" and the "foot" regenerates a "head".
+If the Hydra is sliced into many segments then the middle slices form both a "head" and a "foot".

-Respiration and excretion occur by diffusion throughout the surface of the epidermis, while larger excreta are discharged through the mouth.
+Respiration and excretion occur by diffusion throughout the surface of the epidermis, while larger excreta are discharged through the mouth by a quick radial contraction of the body column.

 Nervous system

-The nervous system of Hydra is a nerve net, which is structurally simple compared to more derived animal nervous systems.
+The nervous system of Hydra is a nerve net, composed of a few hundred to a few thousand neurons, which is structurally simple compared to more derived animal nervous systems.
 Hydra does not have a recognizable brain or true muscles.
 Nerve nets connect sensory photoreceptors and touch-sensitive nerve cells located in the body wall and tentacles.

 The structure of the nerve net has two levels: